A-Coom/coomer.party-scraper/README.md

 # Coomer.Party Scraper
-A coomer.party scraper to download all media from a specified artist.
+A coomer.party scraper to download all media from a specified artist using a multithreading orchestrator in Python.

 # Usage
 ## IMPORTANT